jon-higgins/ivory-castle/README.md

 - Colored counters with player initials show each player's position
 - Resizable split-screen layout (drag the divider between board and controls)

+### Game Controls
+- **Restart Game Button** - Start a fresh game anytime with confirmation
+- **Sound Toggle** - Mute/unmute all sound effects with a smooth sliding switch
+- Roll dice button (only active when it's your turn)

 ### Player Information
 - See each player's current position
 - Track special statuses (waiting for 6, missing turn, archer protection)